+- $\Box$ Require:

+- $\boxtimes$ Recommend

+- $\Box$ Neither require nor recommend

-C5.
-Distribution of high school units required and/or recommended.
+- C5.Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Units Required Units Recommended
+Distribution of high school units required and/or recommended Units Required Units Recommended

 Total academic units 16 19

 English 4 4

 Mathematics 3 4

 Science 2 3

 Of these, units that must be lab 2 3

 Foreign language 2 2

-Social studies 0 1
+Social studies 1

 History 2 2

 Academic electives 3 3

 Computer Science

 Visual/Performing Arts

 Other (specify)